Whether you're a history buff, a sports fan, or a fine-arts aficionado, there's a little something for everyone in Philadelphia.

 It's no wonder Philadelphia is known for its expansive murals and abundance of cheesesteaks — it's a city with a deep appreciation for the arts and culture.
 But with a thriving shopping and nightlife scene, an eclectic spectrum of art galleries, boutiques and museums, and a restaurant scene revered by both five-star chefs and underground foodies, there's much more to Philadelphia than its legendary icons.

 A burgeoning hub for innovation

-Philadelphia, a city steeped in tradition, is sprouting roots as one of the nation’s most up-and-coming hubs for innovation, technology and economic growth.
-Home to such powerhouse companies such as Comcast and Urban Outfitters—as well as a quickly growing number of energetic start-ups—Philadelphia is a natural fit for Drexel’s dynamic community.
+Philadelphia, a city steeped in tradition, is sprouting roots as one of the nation's most up-and-coming hubs for innovation, technology, and economic growth.
+Home to such powerhouse companies as Comcast and Urban Outfitters — as well as a quickly growing number of energetic start-ups — Philadelphia is a natural fit for Drexel's dynamic community.

 A city rich with history

-Home to national symbols such as the Liberty Bell, the Betsy Ross House and Independence Hall, Philadelphia is brimming with relics from many of the nation’s most significant milestones.
-From the city’s 18th century architecture to the countless institutions bearing Benjamin Franklin’s namesake, it’s easy to see why Philadelphia earned the nickname “America’s Birthplace.”
+Home to national symbols such as the Liberty Bell, the Betsy Ross House, and Independence Hall, Philadelphia is brimming with artifacts from many of the nation's most significant milestones.
+From the city's 18th-century architecture to the countless institutions bearing Benjamin Franklin's name, it's easy to see why Philadelphia earned the nickname "America's Birthplace."

 A different type of college town

 With more than 90 colleges and universities in the city and surrounding region, Philadelphia is a great place to be a college student.
-Spend an evening at Citizens Bank Park with your classmates for Phillies College Nights, or enjoy discounted tickets from city institutions like the Philadelphia Orchestra and the Pennsylvania Ballet.
+Spend an evening at Citizens Bank Park with your classmates for Phillies College Night, or enjoy discounted tickets from city institutions such as the Philadelphia Orchestra and the Pennsylvania Ballet.
 Whatever your pastime, there are plenty of resources for university students to make their home away from home in Philadelphia.